PicanhaLabs/blog/_posts/void.md

 ![Back in my days, javascript was debugged with alert](../../../../img/post/void/back.jpg)

-But some year ago, browsers used 3rd version of Ecmascript on its Javascript engines.
+But some years ago, browsers used 3rd version of EcmaScript on its Javascript engines.
 And this version allowed to assign a new value to **undefined** variable.
 So this was possible:

 ```
 window.undefined = true